jacobvarner/100-days-of-code/r1-log.md

 ### R1D69

 I added the GET function to return an array of all users and then also added the ability to add a new exercise to a user.
 I have set it up to have two models, User and Exercise, and the exercises are all connected to a User through the userId field.

+### R1D70

+I finished up my [exercise tracker API](https://varner-exercise-tracker.glitch.me) by adding the ability to pull all exercises for a given user and narrow them down either from a certain date and/or to a certain date and/or limit the total number of exercises returned.
+I learned a lot about routes, parameters, and queries with this last functionality.